 A unique country on this list, Kenya is one of a handful of nations in Africa that has taken initiative towards e-citizenship, capitalising on the fact a large portion of their population, socio-economic context aside, are found using smartphones nationwide.

-With a service similar to that provided by Estonia, it is a one-stop shop to access all information needed from the government and simple tool to act upon such information.
+With a service similar to that provided by Estonia, it is a one-stop shop to access all information needed from the government and a simple tool to act upon such information.

 Close to a decade ago Austria introduced Electronic Data Management (EDM) for environmental services.
 The purpose of this portal is to direct citizens, businesses and government stakeholders to correct practices and laws surrounding the treatment of the environment.